-Ever faster changing market conditions, increasing competition and ever higher customer requirements demand more transparency, flexibility and speed from companies and their processes.
-In order to meet these requirements, companies must not only continue to optimize their business processes, but also use modern digital technologies to network them more closely.
-This applies both to internal processes and to the entire supply chain from the supplier to the customer.
+Ever faster changing market conditions, increasing competition and ever higher customer requirements demand ever more transparency, flexibility and speed from companies and their processes.
+In order to master these challenges, companies are usually rightly focusing on the continuous digitalisation of their business processes and thus also on the expansion and stronger networking of their business software.

-In order not to get bogged down in the ever more complex network of processes and IT, an individual strategy – an IT or ERP roadmap – is needed to set the guidelines for the sustainable planning and further development of processes and IT.
+In order not to get bogged down and lose track of the increasingly complex web of processes and IT, an individual strategy is needed – an IT-Roadmap – that sets the guidelines for the sustainable planning and further development of processes and IT.